 - Disinfect baby bottles: And grown-up stuff too!
 Whether you're trying not to spread germs because you're sick, or you're living with someone with a weaker immune system, this is a way to disinfect their stuff.

-- Clean up scorched pans: Boiling water — in combination with scrubbing and just a little bit of soap — can remove impressively burned-on food.
+- Clean up scorched pans: Very hot water — in combination with scrubbing and just a little bit of soap — can remove impressively burned-on food.

-I've learned this myself over the years, because the hot water in our apartment gets so crazy-hot that it's practically boiling when it comes out.
+I've learned this myself over the years, because the hot water in my old apartment got so over-the-top-hot that it was practically boiling when it came out.
 (You might not believe me, but there have been times when I've used hot water to fill the pot for the sous-vide, and it's actually too hot to cook food in properly.)
 And our stuff gets really super-clean with just a little bit of scrubbing.

-Have you ever had miraculous results with boiling water?
+Have you ever had miraculous results with super hot water?
 We want to hear about it!